ibexa/documentation-developer/docs/content_management/forms/create_form_attribute.md

 You can create a Form attribute for new Form fields or existing ones.
 To do it, you have to define a new Form attribute in the configuration.

-In the following example you will learn how to create the new Form with `richtext_description` attribute that allows you to add formatted description to the Form.
+In the following example you can learn how to create the new Form with `richtext_description` attribute that allows you to add formatted description to the Form.

 ## Configure Form attribute